umarqazii/guessing-game-shram/README.md

 - **React-Hot-Toast**: To display toasts for error, success, loading etc.
 - **React-Confetti**: To pop a confetti when a player makes a new highscore.
 - **React-tooltip**: To give information to the player on hover. (used in score/highscore)
+- **Vercel**: Game is deployed on vercel.
+Feel free to play on desktop or your mobile phone

 ## How to run the Code